oracle/odpi/doc/src/functions/dpiConn.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **conn** [IN] -- the connection from which a reference is to be released.
-    If the reference is NULL or invalid an error is returned.
+    If the reference is NULL or invalid, an error is returned.

 .. function:: int dpiConn_rollback(dpiConn* conn)